bobrik/mesos-compose/README.md

 ## Caveats

-With mesos 0.22 docker containers get stuch in `TASK_STAGING` state.
+With mesos 0.22 docker containers get stuch in `TASK_STAGING` state, this bug would be fixed in 0.22.1 or when docker compose gets support for host pid namespaces, whichever happens first.